 - Be Local

 I love international travel.
-The sights and sounds so different from my day-to-day always intrigues me, not to mention the history of each location.
+The sights and sounds so different from my day-to-day always intrigue me, not to mention the history of each location.
 I will always remember the sense of awe that struck me the first time I saw the Eiffel tower, ate squid ink pasta in Venice or climbed the ruins of Chichen Itza.
 This past year I realized I have never explored what is available to me locally.
 From parks, restaurants, local food destinations and more there is a wealth of experiences waiting at my doorstep.
-In 2019 I will try to remember that not every trip requires a plane and explore as a local tourist.
+In 2019 I will try to remember that not every trip requires a plane and explore like a local tourist.

 - Travel Responsibly

-This challenge is highly influence by my daughter.
+This challenge is highly influenced by my daughter.
 From waking up early to pick-up garbage on a beach or picking-up garbage on a walk or hike, she is always thinking of how to help the environment.
 In 2018 I saw first hand the effects of over-tourism, especially the effects on natural environments.
 Small changes make a huge difference.
-Whether it’s buying local made crafts as souvenirs (rather than plastic items from airports) or taking my refillable bottle everywhere I will make more conscious choices.
-Moving forward, I will aim to be remember that my travel has an impact.
+Whether it’s buying locally made crafts as souvenirs (rather than plastic items from airports) or taking my refillable bottle everywhere I will make more conscious choices.
+Moving forward, I will aim to remember that my travel has an impact.

 -Paige from Piece of Pie

 Every year I am trying to come up with some realistic and achievable resolutions.
 I fail miserably to keep up with some while sometimes I make them a part of me and my lifestyle.
 2018 has gladly introduced me to the world of blogging that has really brought new hopes and goals in my life.
 My resolutions for 2019 revolves around my blog, traveling and self-care routine.
-I have a set of mini goals that I am striving to attain this year:
+I have a set of mini-goals that I am striving to attain this year:

-- While visiting new destinations, I am always looking for my comfort food other than trying something new or the local food.
+- While visiting new destinations, I am always looking for my comfort food other than trying something new or local food.
 This year I am really looking forward to trying out the authentic cuisines and local food while traveling.